meilisearch/specifications/text/0118-search-api.md

 - 🔴 Sending a value with a different type than `String` or `null` for `q` will returns a [bad_request](0061-error-format-and-definitions.md#bad_request) error.

 > When q isn't specified, Meilisearch performs a **placeholder search**.
 A placeholder search returns all searchable documents in an index, modified by any search parameters used and sorted by that index's custom ranking rules.
-Since there is no query term, the built-in ranking rules do not apply.
 If the index has no sort or custom ranking rules, the results are returned in the order of their internal database position.

 > Meilisearch only considers the first ten words of any given search query to deliver a fast search-as-you-type experience.